Applications for the 2020 Mary Ann Bolton Undergraduate Research Awards are now open.

 - Upload the following through the application form:

-- Personal Essay: 800 – 1,200 words (not including citations) describing the library or archival research, literature review and resources used in preparing to complete the project.
+- A personal essay of 800 to 1,200 words (not including citations) describing the library or archival research, literature review, and resources used in preparing to complete the project.

 - A final version of the research project including a complete bibliography of library resources.
+(In the case of honors theses, a Complete Rough Draft may be submitted, but will be judged as a final product.)
 The award winner will be encouraged to have their essay and project made publicly accessible through UNI ScholarWorks.

 - Letter of support from a faculty member familiar with the applicant and his/her project.
 If extenuating circumstances prevent you from securing a letter, please explain.